 Failure to comply with landlord-tenant laws, whether it's security deposit limits or notice requirements to enter rental property, can have negative financial consequences for your property management business.
 Violating antidiscrimination laws can be especially costly if a prospective or current tenant files a fair housing complaint or a discrimination lawsuit.

-This article explains how to avoid housing discrimination in the first place, and the basics of discrimination complaints and lawsuits, including the value of hiring a discrimination lawyer.
+This article explains how to avoid housing discrimination in the first place and the basics of discrimination complaints and lawsuits, including the value of hiring a discrimination lawyer.

-The federal fair housing law (the Fair Housing Act of 1968, as amended (42 U.S. Code §§ 3601-3619 and 3631)) specifically prohibits housing discrimination on the following grounds (called "protected categories"): race, religion, ethnic background or national origin, sex, familial status (such as having children under age 18), or physical or mental disability.
+The federal fair housing law (the Fair Housing Act of 1968, as amended (42 U.S. Code §§ 3601-3619 and 3631)) specifically prohibits housing discrimination on the following grounds (called "protected categories"): race, religion, ethnic background or national origin, sex (including gender identity and sexual orientation), familial status (such as having children under age 18), or physical or mental disability.

-An act of discrimination may expose you to challenges from more than one level of government, so knowing antidiscrimination law—federal, state, and local--is key to avoiding problems.
+An act of discrimination may expose you to challenges from more than one level of government, so knowing antidiscrimination law—federal, state, and local—is key to avoiding problems.

 Tenants in all states have several ways to fight housing discrimination.
 These include filing an administrative complaint with HUD or a state fair housing agency or a local agency charged with overseeing discrimination complaints.
 Tens of thousands of tenants file fair housing complaints with HUD every year (approximately half of which involve claims concerning disability discrimination).

-Fair housing agencies take many months to investigate a complaint.
+Fair housing agencies typically take many months to investigate a complaint.
 Unless an agency dismisses the complaint outright, it will usually attempt to reach a conciliation agreement or compromise between landlord and tenant.
-Outcomes vary—for example, a tenant might agree to drop his or her complaint in exchange for a sum of money or your promise to rent the person an apartment.
+Outcomes vary—for example, a tenant might agree to drop the complaint in exchange for a sum of money or your promise to rent him or her an apartment.